rust-br/blog/content/en/understanding-atomics.md

 ```

 Now let's make an atomic read.
 But wait... uh oh... `AtomicBool::load`
-accepts two arguments: san immutable reference to `self` and another
+accepts two arguments: an immutable reference to `self` and another
 argument of type `Ordering`.
 The reference to `self` is easily understandable
 but what about `Ordering`? `Ordering` is a type which determinates the...
 the... order?
 Yes, the order related to other operations and other threads.